Are the British really more eccentric than other nations? Will and

 the butterfly stroke as well as becoming the first female to ever achieve

+the feat.
 On her journey around the New York waterways she passed several iconic

 structures synonymous with the city including the Statue of Liberty and the